jarun/nnn/README.md

     - file type
     - modification time
     - human-readable file size
-    - number of entries in current directory
     - current item in reverse video
+    - number of items in current directory
+    - full name of currently selected file
   - Case-insensitive alphabetic content listing instead of upper case first
   - Roll over at the first and last entries of a directory (with Up/Down keys)
   - Sort entries by file size (largest to smallest)